Northern Segment: Project Description

 TAM has selected a well-qualified project team of transportation design professionals to provide environmental review and design services for the Northern Segment project.
 The planning/environmental review process is well underway, and the design process is expected to take approximately one year to complete.
 Interested stakeholders can follow project progress by visiting this website, or the TAM website.

 The project team hosted three public workshops and several stakeholder meetings seeking input on design goals, design alternatives, and the final proposed design.
 Input received from the community was integral to informing the design goals and overall conceptual design.
-To learn more about public outreach for the Northern Segment, view the project fact sheet.
+To learn more about public outreach for the Northern Segment, view the Project Fact Sheet (updated October 2017).

 Bill Whitney, Project Manager

 900 5th Street, #100

 San Rafael, CA 94901